Continuing Education Activity

 - Two products containing the active ingredient dronabinol (a synthetic Δ9-THC) for the treatment of anorexia associated with weight loss in AIDS patients.

-- Another product that contains nabilone and prescribed for the treatment of nausea and vomiting associated with anticancer chemotherapy
+- Another product that contains nabilone and is prescribed for the treatment of nausea and vomiting associated with anticancer chemotherapy

 - The cannabis-derived compound CBD

 Currently, CBD has only been approved for children ages two and older who suffer from the seizure disorders Lennox-Gastaut syndrome and Dravet syndrome.
 The FDA approved CBD in 2018, and it is the only FDA-approved treatment for patients with Dravet syndrome.
 Further, it is the first and only FDA-approved use of CBD, although the product is currently under investigation for potential use in various psychiatric, neurodegenerative, inflammatory, and cancerous diseases.

 Lennox-Gastaut syndrome is first diagnosed between the ages of 3 and 5 and persists into adulthood.
 It is characterized by multiple types of seizures, with the most common being tonic seizures.
 On EEG, it has a characteristic slow spike-wave (<3 hertz) with a spike or sharp wave.
 The exact pathophysiology is unknown.
 First-line treatment consists of various anti-epileptic drugs, with CBD being adjuvant therapy.
 Children with Lennox-Gastaut syndrome usually have learning and intellectual disabilities.